tech-will/IR-Switch/README.md

 # Usage:

 Download the zip from https://github.com/tech-will/IR-Switch/releases/tag/Final-Release and extract to the root of your switch SD card.
+You can also download it from the homebrew app store at https://hb-app.store/switch/IRSwitch

 # Photos:
 My Imac in thermal colour mode.
 ![2025112312343900-06618FAD45328E0C2BC8741B95018E59](https://github.com/user-attachments/assets/bec20280-eaea-422f-a639-1c0f6ebfeacd)
 A rubics cube in greyscale colour mode.
 ![2025112312402500-06618FAD45328E0C2BC8741B95018E59](https://github.com/user-attachments/assets/0b3fa259-4450-4745-b0db-2aef570c3de4)

+ps no idea when I managed to get 903 downloads on the hb app store